 Over 35 years of applied hyperbolic 3-manifold topology research and development led to this…

-Relational AI understands each individual (based on classical and quantum laws) and their relationships around them.
+Relational AI understands each individual and how they fit into a dynamic environment.
 Our technology combines data from multiple sources to develop complex, contextual understandings based on the relationships between people, places, and things.

 Relational AI learns from unique situations, not by forcing data into a mold.
-Unlike traditional machine learning, Relational AI understands that people have different lenses of the world.
-It uses hyperbolic lenses formed for each individual and associates scientific meaning to the relationships.
+Unlike traditional machine learning, Relational AI understands that people interpret context uniquely.
+Our AI uses hyperbolic lenses for each individual and associates scientific meaning to the relationships.
 We don’t need to impose meaning; we let the data speak for itself.

-Our Relational A.I. vector engine + Smart Managed Services run on the edge device itself.
+Our Relational A.I. vector engine + Smart Managed Services run on edge devices.
 Our Adaptive System Reasoning continuously improves it based on the user and the complex adaptive system around her.
 This allows Relational AI to be faster and more secure, decentralized and personalized.

 - Layered Vector Cluster Pattern with Trim